Babylon (2022 film): Plot

-Eccentric gangster James McKay threatens Nellie's life over her gambling debts.
-Manny rejects her pleas for help, but later secures funds from the movie-set drug-pusher/aspiring actor "The Count", and visits James with him to pay the debts.
-Manny panics upon learning the money is counterfeit, made by his prop-maker.
-Raving about potential film ideas, the gangster drags them along to a subterranean gathering space for depraved zoosadist parties.
-When he realizes the cash is counterfeit, the two are nearly shot but escape, killing James's henchman Wilson.
+By 1932, Jack finds larger work in critically-panned MGM films.
+However, he falls into a depression after learning his longtime friend/producer, George Munn, has committed suicide following repeated heartbreak.
+Jack confronts Elinor over her story on his declining popularity; she explains that his star has faded, but he will be immortalized on film.
+Distraught, Jack encounters Fay at a hotel party where she reveals her departure for Pathé in Europe; he then returns to his hotel room and commits suicide.

-Jack encounters Fay at a hotel party; she reveals her departure for Europe and Pathé.
-After returning to his hotel room, a despondent Jack shoots himself dead.
+Eccentric gangster James McKay threatens Nellie over her gambling debts.
+Hiding her at his house, Manny secures funds from movie-set drug-pusher "The Count", and visits James with him to pay the debts.
+Manny panics upon learning that it is prop money.
+While dragging them through a subterranean gathering space for depraved zoosadist parties, James discovers the ruse, and Manny and the Count barely escape and kill Wilson, James’s henchman in the process.

-Manny asks Nellie to flee with him to Mexico, marry and start a new life; she eventually agrees.
-James's associate finds Manny, killing The Count and his roommate.
-When a terrified Manny loses control of his bladder, the hitman spares him on condition he leaves Los Angeles.
+To escape James, Manny asks Nellie to flee with him to Mexico, marry and start a new life; she eventually agrees.
 While Manny gathers their belongings, Nellie reneges on her decision, dancing away into the night.
-A montage of newspaper clippings reveals Elinor's death at 76 and Nellie's death from a drug overdose at 34.
+James's associate finds Manny, killing the Count and his roommate.
+When a terrified Manny wets himself, the hitman pities and spares him on the condition he leaves Los Angeles.

+Sidney finds happiness again by playing at black establishments, while newspaper clippings reveals Elinor's and Nellie's deaths, the latter from an overdose alone in her apartment.
 In 1952, Manny returns to California with his wife Silvia and young daughter, having fled to New York City and established a radio shop.
-He shows them the Kinoscope Studios entrance, then visits a nearby cinema alone to see Singin' in the Rain, whose depiction of the industry's transition from silents to talkies, albeit sanitized, moves him to tears.
-A century-spanning series of vignettes from various films follows.
-As the focus returns to Singin, Manny tearfully smiles.
+After showing them the Kinoscope Studios entrance, he visits a nearby cinema alone to see Singin' in the Rain, whose depiction of the industry's transition from silents to talkies piques his interest.
+He is then moved to tears as he transcendently witnesses films from the past, present, and future.

 Cast

 J.C.
-Currais cameos as the truck driver during the film's opening scene, while Mike Manning makes an uncredited appearance as a "New York fan."
+Currais cameos as the truck driver during the film's opening scene.
+Mike Manning makes an uncredited appearance as a "New York fan."
 Damien Chazelle "voice cameos" as partygoers outside the bathroom Nellie hides in at one point in the film.